sajrashid/klipper_config/README.md

 # klipper Config

-> Sapphire Pro using **BigTreeTech SKR 1.4** & the RPI as a secondary MCU configured with 3d touch see Bltouch offsets & mesh bed levelling sections, please note: Extruder is running in direct drive mode. configure with [Klipper](https://github.com/KevinOConnor/klipper), [Fluidd](https://github.com/cadriel/fluidd) & [Moonraker](https://github.com/Arksine/moonraker)
+> Sapphire Pro using **BigTreeTech SKR 1.4** & the RPI as a secondary MCU configured with 3d touch see Bltouch offsets & mesh bed levelling sections, please note: Extruder is running in direct drive mode. configured with [Klipper](https://github.com/KevinOConnor/klipper), [Fluidd](https://github.com/cadriel/fluidd) & [Moonraker](https://github.com/Arksine/moonraker)

-Section below SKR to PI serial UART connection using GPIO [See vid here for wiring](https://www.youtube.com/watch?v=AtW3GqkKUz8-Q&t=14m39s) Connect RX , TX GND pins from TFT header to PI UART GPIO pins 14 & 15 ensuring RX & TX are crossed, see here for the [PI UART PINOUT](https://pinout.xyz/pinout/pin8_gpio14).
+Section below applies to SKR to PI serial UART connection only using GPIO [See vid here for wiring](https://www.youtube.com/watch?v=AtW3GqkKUz8-Q&t=14m39s) Connect RX , TX GND pins from TFT header to PI UART GPIO pins 14 & 15 ensuring RX & TX are crossed, see here for the [PI UART PINOUT](https://pinout.xyz/pinout/pin8_gpio14).
 To power the PI from the printers connect 5v to the Pin 2 on the PI

   Software Config